benroberts999/ampsci/README.md

 ## ampsci (main program)

  * Input taken from a plain text file.
- * An example input file is included: doc/ampsci.in.example
-    * e.g.: _$ cp ./doc/ampsci.in.example ./ampsci.in_
+ * Several example input files are given in: _doc/examples/_, along with their expected output; use these to test if everything is working.
- * You may re-name this file (e.g., to "filename.txt"), then run as:
+ * You may re-name the input files (e.g., to "filename.txt"), then run as:
     * _$ ./ampsci filename.txt_
     * If no input filename is given, program will assume input filename is 'ampsci.in':
  * Note: input file uses c++-like format + line comments; tell your editor that the file is a cpp file to get nice colourisation and auto commenting